 - Felony conviction involving the use of an auto or truck.

 A DWI/DUI charge is very serious.
 When you are the holder of a CDL, the seriousness of the charges is multiplied.
-If you drive a truck and you have been charged with DUI or DWI, you should call The Rosenblum Law Firm immediately.
+If you drive a truck and you have been charged with DUI or DWI, you should call Rosenblum Law immediately.
 Handling DWI cases is one of our specialties.
 Email or call 888-883-5529 to speak to a New York CDL traffic attorney.